RobertBaruch/nmigen-tutorial/1_install.md

 * `python`, `pip` -> Python 2
 * `python3`, `pip3` -> Python 3

 On my freshly-installed WSL, the only version present is Python 3.8.
-If it is not on your version, you will want to upgrade to 3.8.
+If it is not on your version, you may want to upgrade to 3.8, but 3.6+ will work.
 Upgrading is beyond the scope of this document.

 Now install some bare minimum tools: